DeborahChi/portfolio/README.md

 # portfolio
-A simple static webpage for my personal portfolio
+A simple static webpage for my personal portfolio.
+Joaquim edited and upolaoded here.